Explainer

 “When you package [the fish] and put it in a fridge, you have a longer time to sell that piece of fish because it doesn’t deteriorate too quickly,” says Sneddon.
 Though the specific shelf life varies based on fish species, filets slaughtered using Ike Jime can stay firm for four or five days — often long enough to be shipped via boat depending on origin and destination.

 Shinkei doesn’t sell the systems but operates in partnership with fish producers.
-The mode is this: as fish producers grow and generate more income, so does Shinkei.
+The model is this: as fish producers grow and generate more income, so does Shinkei.
 “Our partners get most of the upside, and we scale with them,” says Khawaja of the arrangement, though the exact cost share depends on a variety of factors, such as the type of fish and how many are being processed.

 LocalCoho is one of those partners, now using the 3.0 version of the automated Ike Jime system.
 When Michael Fabbro joined the farm in 2022 as CEO, the company slaughtered its salmon using standard industry methods, which he says caused the fish “a lot of thrashing about and a lot of stress.”